fabric-testbed/fabric-docker-images/user_local_jupyter_environment/README.md

 - **Work Directory Mapping:** Each container maps the `~/work` directory on your local machine to the `/home/fabric/work` directory inside the container.
 This ensures that all work is saved locally on your machine.

-- **Token Setup:** Before running any Jupyter notebooks, you need to download an authentication token from [FABRIC's Credential Manager](https://cm.fabric-testbed.net/).
+- **Token Setup:** Before running any Jupyter notebooks, download an authentication token from [FABRIC's Credential Manager](https://cm.fabric-testbed.net/).
 Save the token in your `~/work` directory on your machine.
 This is required to authenticate and interact with FABRIC resources.

-By following these steps, you can easily switch between different FABRIC container environments, access the running containers, and keep your work synced with your local machine.
+By following these steps, you can easily manage different FABRIC container environments, access JupyterLab via your browser, interact with the containers directly, and keep your work synced with your local machine.